riscv-steel/riscv-steel/README.md

 ## About

-Steel was developed for the author's bachelor's thesis in Computer Engineering.
+Steel was developed for the author's Bachelor's thesis in Computer Engineering.

 Contact: rafaelcalcada@gmail.com / rafaelcalcada@hotmail.com